Tourism in Nepal: World Heritage Sites

 Nepal ratified the convention on 20 June 1978, making its historical sites eligible for inclusion on the list.

 Four sites in Nepal were on the list in 2023, with a further fifteen on the tentative list, of sites that may be considered for future submission.
 The first sites in Nepal to be added to the list were the Sagarmatha National Park and the Kathmandu Valley, added in 1979.
 Due to the partial or substantial loss of the traditional elements of six out of seven monument zones and resulting general loss of authenticity and integrity of the whole property, Kathmandu Valley was also added to the List of World Heritage in Danger between 2003 and 2007.
 Chitwan National Park was listed in 1984, and Lumbini, the birthplace of Buddha according to Buddhist tradition, was added in 1997.
 The National Parks are natural sites, and the other two are cultural.

+Nepal has several UNESCO World Heritage Sites that showcase the country's culture and natural beauty.
+Among the well-known heritage sites are the historic temples of Kathmandu Valley, Lumbini, where Buddha was born, and Chitwan National Park.
+These sites tell of Nepal's history, religious beliefs, the beauty of its architecture, and the variety of wildlife.

 UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
 Criteria i through vi are cultural, and vii through x are natural.